denkovade/interview-receipt-bank/README.md

 DevOps Engineer - technical interview

-Testing goals
+Testing goals:

 With this test, we want to see your ability to create an entire infrastructure from scratch as well as your skills as a system administrator.

-The task
+The task:

 Your task is to provision a highly available /Gitlab/Discourse/Rails CMS of your choice/.
 The entry point of the cluster should be a host and port 443.

-The solution
+The solution:

 In your solution please emphasize on readability, maintainability and DevOps methodologies.
 We expect a clear way to recreate your setup.